Factbox: Arab states line up behind U.S. in fight against Islamic State

 RUSSIA

-President Vladimir Putin has discussed the question of potential cooperation with other countries on fighting Islamic State with Russia's Security Council.

-But he told U.N.
-Secretary General Ban Ki-moon on Monday that air strikes on Islamic State bases inside Syria "should not be carried out without the agreement of the government of Syria".
+President Vladimir Putin told U.N.
+Secretary General Ban Ki-moon on Monday that air strikes on Islamic State bases inside Syria "should not be carried out without the agreement of the government of Syria."
 The Russian Foreign Ministry said this meant securing explicit consent, rather than merely notifying Damascus.

-Russia has backed Assad in his fight against rebels and sees his survival as a major foreign policy success.
-It now wants to see the West implicitly acknowledging his legitimacy by dealing with him directly.

-Islamic State could be a threat to Russia as it includes in its ranks a number of Muslims from the mountainous North Caucasus region who have been waging their own insurgency following two wars between Moscow and Chechen separatists in 1994-96 and 1999-2000.

-(Reporting By Reuters bureaux; Compiled by Kevin Liffey; Editing by Andrew Heavens)
+(Reporting by Reuters bureaux; Compiled by Kevin Liffey; Editing by Andrew Heavens and Lisa Shumaker)